-Patrice Hauptman, COCA's Executive Director, would love to share our hopes and dreams for COCA in the coming year with you personally.
-Feel free to contact her to discuss in detail at firstname.lastname@example.org or at her cell at 303-419-3200.
+Patrice Hauptman, COCA's Executive Director, would love to share our hopes and dreams for COCA in the coming year with you.
+Feel free to contact her to discuss in detail at email@example.com or her cell at 303-419-3200.

 COCA continues to expand program offerings to women throughout Colorado.